vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 PS.
 Running the model mlutiple times gives an error on the predictions after the 3rd decimal place, not sure why this happens even after random seed.
 I'll update the blog if I find out.

 Please have a look at the [notebook](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/blob/master/site-eui-pred-final.ipynb) for the code!

+So I got the best RMSE score of 0.11 with the ensemble model.
+I did not notice any overfit[variance] or underfit[bias] whilst plotting the bias and variance curves but please DM on Twitter or LinkedIn [links in the footer] if you notice any overfit or underfit.
+You can also raise an [issue](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/issues)